domin-mnd/portfolio/docs/carousel-page.md

 In order to assign scrollable slides, we query select carousel slide along with landing canvas.
 Then we add a wheel event listener to each of them.
 The `scroll()` function is called when the user scrolls the mouse wheel.
 It prevents default wheel scrolling and then decides whether to scroll up or down based on the wheel delta.

+> **Note**: By adding unix timestamp check algorithm we check whether a user scrolled twice or more in the span of 200ms.
+In this case we do nothing to prevent free-spin mode issues.

-> Note: The `event.target !== event.currentTarget` check is needed because the wheel event is emitted on the scrollable card and the carousel.
+> **Note**: The `event.target !== event.currentTarget` check is needed because the wheel event is emitted on the scrollable card and the carousel.
 We only want to scroll the carousel when the user is scrolling the carousel.

-> Pro tip: mouse delta is the distance between the current and the previous mouse position.
+> **Pro Tip**: mouse delta is the distance between the current and the previous mouse position.
 When delta is positive, the mouse is moving down & when delta is negative, the mouse is moving up.

 ### touchstart & touchend